Cost Guide And Materials

 Costs of Hiring a Structural Engineer

 In some remodels or additions, hiring an architect isn't a necessity.
 If you simply want to turn the basement into a living space, for example, or transform the attic into a bedroom, your priority should be hiring a structural engineer.
-This trained expert can tell you whether a sagging roof is a serious problem or if that post that you want to remove is actually load-bearing.
+This trained expert can tell you whether a sagging roof is a serious problem, if steel beams are required or if that post that you want to remove is actually load-bearing.
 Before you begin any serious DIY remodels, hiring a structural engineer should definitely be a priority.
 Structural engineers often make short visits to a building site, so expect to pay an average of just $638 for their services.

 Additional Costs of Home Design